percona/pbm-docs/docs/features/point-in-time-recovery.md

        enabled: true
      ```

 The `pbm-agent` starts [saving consecutive slices of the oplog](#oplog-slicing) periodically.
-A method similar to the way replica set nodes elect a new primary is used to select the `pbm-agent` that saves the oplog slices.
-(Find more information in [pbm-agent](../details/pbm-agent.md).)
+The `pbm-agent` to save oplog slices is randomly selected among the nodes according to their priority, whether it is the default or [user-defined one](#adjust-node-priority-for-oplog-slices).

+You can, however, influence the pbm-agent election by assigning a priority to the `mongod` nodes.
+See the [Adjust node priority for oplog slices](#adjust-node-priority-for-oplog-slices) for details.

 [Restore to a point-in-time](../usage/pitr-tutorial.md){ .md-button .md-button }